American Crime Story: Impeachment

 In January 2017, it was announced that a fourth season was in development, to air after Katrina.
 It was to cover the Clinton–Lewinsky scandal and the ensuing events during Clinton's presidency, based on Jeffrey Toobin's book A Vast Conspiracy: The Real Story of the Sex Scandal That Nearly Brought Down a President.
 However, in April 2018, Murphy revealed that the season was scrapped and no longer in development.

 On August 6, 2019, it was announced that the Clinton–Lewinsky scandal season was back in development as the third season of the series and that it would be titled Impeachment.
 The season began production in October 2020, despite the original release date slated as September 27, 2020.
 Lewinsky herself signed on as a co-producer.
 Later that month, it was announced that the character of Hillary Clinton would appear in the series, but that she would not have a significant role.

 Studio 54

-On August 13, 2021, shortly before the premiere of season 3 Impeachment, it was announced that a potential fourth season, tentatively entitled Studio 54, was in development.
+On August 13, 2021, shortly before the premiere of Impeachment, it was announced that a potential fourth season, tentatively entitled Studio 54, was in development.
 This season would focus on the rise and fall of Steve Rubell and Ian Schrager and their Studio 54 nightclub during the 1970s leading up to Rubell and Schrager's eventual tax fraud conviction.
+In September 2024, executive producer Brad Simpson stated there are no developments in the production of the season.